 - Request that we send you confidential communications of protected health information by alternative means or to alternative locations.
 This request must be in writing.

-- Inspect and obtain a paper or electronic copy of your health record.
-Contact the Correspondence Section of the Health Information Services for instructions on how to do this.
+- Inspect and obtain a paper or electronic copy of your health record and request that your health or claims record is sent to a third party within 30 days of request.
+Contact the Correspondence Section of the Health Information Services at 802.747.3656 to obtain a copy.
+We may charge a reasonable, cost based fee.

 - Request that your health record be amended.
 A request for amending your health information must be in writing using the specific form and directed to Health Information Services at RRMC.
 A request for amendment letter must state a reason for the requested change.